Project Details

 After conducting our interviews we used the thematic analysis method to synthesize our results and identify patterns.

-- Personal preferences and interests are what influence people’s activity choices for the most part, and factors such as mood can influence one’s personal preferences in the moment
+- Summary: Personal preferences and interests are what influence people’s activity choices for the most part, and factors such as mood can influence one’s personal preferences in the moment.

-- Many college students prefer a kind of “hands-off” approach to planning outings where they do very little planning or follow plans made by other people
+- Summary: Many college students prefer a kind of “hands-off” approach to planning outings where they do very little planning or follow plans made by other people.

 Persona I made: